What keeps you up at night about your business?

 2. Treat Your Website Like a Digital Showroom

-According to Deloitte, car-buyers spend an average of 10 hours doing research online before even stepping foot onto a dealership lot.
-That means your website is your first impression with a potential customer.
-If you don’t make a good impression, you could lose that sale forever.
+According to Deloitte, car-buyers spend an average of 10 hours doing research online before visiting a dealership.
+That means your website needs to make a great first impression, or you could lose that sale forever.

-If your website is ugly, confusing, or just plain generic, you will have a hard time attracting customers to your dealership.
-That’s why building and maintaining a strong online presence is just as important as maintaining your dealership lot’s physical presence.
+Websites that are ugly, confusing, or generic will fail to attract customers to your dealership.
+That’s why building and maintaining a strong online presence is just as important as maintaining your physical dealership.